ch2i/Raspberry-PI-Link-Labs-LoRaWAN-Gateway/README.md

         $ cd ~/linklabs
         $ sudo ./install.sh

-- Recommanded, put your Raspberry PI in Read Only mode to protect sour SD Card
+- Recommanded, put your Raspberry PI in Read Only mode to protect sour SD Card.
 Follow Charles's [blog entry](https://hallard.me/raspberry-pi-read-only/) to do it.

 # Led Management

-on linklabs Raspberry Pi board, LED 1 and LED 2 will light on as soon as service is running, then
+On linklabs Raspberry Pi board, LED 1 and LED 2 will light on as soon as service is running, then
 - LED 1 will blink (light off for short time) if GPS satellites are acquired (even if GPS is disabled in config), in fact GPS PPS output pin is redirected to LED GPIO output pin by software.
 - LED 2 will blink (light off for short time) on each packet received.